 Treatment aims to heal the cut and prevent future anal problems.
-About half of all fissures heal on their own or with self-care.
+Most fissures heal on their own or with self-care.
 Fissures that are fairly new are easier to heal than ones that have persisted for longer than three months.

 American Academy of Family Physicians

 The American Society of Colon and Rectal Surgeons

 College of Family Physicians of Canada

 Anal fissure.
 American Society of Colon & Rectal Surgeons website.
 Available at:

 Anal fissure.
 EBSCO DynaMed website.
 Available at: https://dynamed.ebscohost.com/about/about-us.
 Updated July 2, 2013.
 Accessed November 14, 2013.